 We pay cash dividends on a quarterly basis.
 We intend to continue to pay dividends on our common stock in an amount equal to at least 90% of our taxable income before deductions of dividends paid and excluding net capital gains in order to maintain our status as a REIT for federal income tax purposes.
 Dividends will be declared and paid at the discretion of the board and will depend on our earnings, our financial condition, maintenance of our REIT status and such other factors as the board may deem relevant from time to time.
-We have not established a minimum dividend payment level and our ability to pay dividends may be adversely affected for the reasons described under "Risk factors" on page S-5 of this prospectus supplement and beginning on page 5 of our annual report on Form 10-K for the fiscal year ended December 31, 2006, which is incorporated by reference into the accompanying prospectus.
+We have not established a minimum dividend payment level and our ability to pay dividends may be adversely affected for the reasons described under "Risk factors" above and beginning on page 5 of our annual report on Form 10-K for the fiscal year ended December 31, 2006, which is incorporated by reference into the accompanying prospectus.